Staking claim to the land with family and friends

 The Children’s Gasparilla Parade—a younger-audience version of the traditional Gasparilla Parade of the Pirates—will be going on when my nieces and parents are in town, so we’ll kick off that Saturday wandering down scenic Bayshore Boulevard, taking in the sights and noshing on food truck goodies before finding our seats.
 We’ll be delighted by the area’s adorably ferocious 5-and-younger buccaneers in the Gasparilla Preschooler’s Stroll, and ooh and ahh over the parachute jumps executed by U.S. Special Ops Jump Team, The Para-Commandos, during the Gasparilla Air Invasion.
 The main-event parade will have us dashing to grab flying clusters of beads and swag thrown from the 100 or so floats riding down Bayshore with the marching bands, dance units and various other groups.
 We’ll stick around for the grand finale, a big “Piratechnic” extravaganza that re-creates the fictional sea battle between the Ye Mystic Krewe of Gasparilla pirates and the city of Tampa (with plenty of fireworks and explosions).

 We’ll be making culinary pit stops on all our outings.
 Soul Food Sundays at Ella’s Americana Folk Art Café is great for its special menu of down-home comfort food (the Bloody Ella cocktail is garnished with a rib).
 Then there’s the original Tampa food truck, Taco Bus, with its cheap, authentic Mexican fare served from a bus parked in the rear of a quaint brick cantina.
 The Refinery balances casual ambiance with the sophisticated flavor palette of Chef Greg Baker (a four-time James Beard award semi-finalist)—its menu of modern American cuisine changing regularly based on availability of seasonal, locally sourced foodstuffs.
 Bern’s Steak House, a fine dining institution open since 1923 is known for its private dessert room and impressive wine selection.
-Nearby Ceviche has mouth-watering Spanish-style tapas paired with live Latin music and jazz a few times a week.
 And we can’t miss Columbia Restaurant, an Ybor City dining tradition serving exceptional Cuban-Spanish food amid an upscale dining environment for more than a century.

 Tampa is my home.
 Soon my guests will invade and we’ll make it our own personal playground.
 Watch out, Tampa Bay—the conquest is coming!

-Book your adventure today and take over Tampa with the Tampa Bay CityPASS!
+Book your adventure today and take over Tampa with the CityPASS!